MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 >
 > * Plugins for Microsoft 365 Copilot are in preview and work only in Microsoft 365 Copilot in Microsoft Teams.
 > * Ensure that Microsoft 365 Copilot is available for your organization.
 You have two ways to get a developer environment for Microsoft 365 Copilot:
->   * A sandbox Microsoft 365 tenant with Copilot (available in limited preview through [TAP membership](https://developer.microsoft.com/microsoft-365/tap)).
+>   * A sandbox Microsoft 365 tenant with Microsoft 365 Copilot (available in limited preview through [TAP membership](https://developer.microsoft.com/microsoft-365/tap)).
 >   * An enterprise customer production environment with Microsoft 365 Copilot licenses.
 > * Message extension plugins for declarative Copilot are in limited private preview.